sakshamsri4/biftech/guide_docs/activity_log.md

   1. Run spell check before committing to catch spelling issues
   2. Use well-known package names or add custom words to the dictionary
   3. Consider package popularity and maintenance when selecting dependencies

+## [2023-04-25 | 15:30 PM]
+- ❌ Issue: Spell check still found issues with technical terms in activity_log.md
+- ✅ Updated cspell configuration to include project-specific technical terms
+- 🔄 Solutions implemented:
+  1. Added technical terms like "Formz", "pubspec", and "syncfusion" to the word list in .cspell.json
+  2. Verified that spell check passes for all documentation files
+- 📁 Files changed:
+  - .cspell.json (added project-specific technical terms)
+- 📝 Lessons learned:
+  1. Maintain a comprehensive custom dictionary for project-specific terms
+  2. Include package names, technical terms, and framework-specific vocabulary
+  3. Run spell check on all documentation files before committing

+## [2023-04-25 | 15:45 PM]
+- ❌ Issue: Found one more unknown word "mocktail" in dev_rules.md
+- ✅ Added "mocktail" to the cspell dictionary
+- 🔄 Solutions implemented:
+  1. Updated .cspell.json to include the testing package name "mocktail"
+  2. Ran spell check on all documentation files to verify no more issues
+- 📁 Files changed:
+  - .cspell.json (added "mocktail" to word list)
+- 📝 Lessons learned:
+  1. Be thorough when checking all documentation files for spelling issues
+  2. Remember to include testing framework and package names in the dictionary
+  3. Verify changes with a comprehensive spell check across all documentation

 ## Template for Future Entries